1991 Louisiana gubernatorial election

-The 1991 Louisiana gubernatorial election resulted in the election of Edwin Edwards to his fourth non-consecutive term as governor of Louisiana.
+The 1991 Louisiana gubernatorial election resulted in the election of Democrat Edwin Edwards to his fourth non-consecutive term as governor of Louisiana.
 The election received national and international attention due to the unexpectedly strong showing of David Duke, a former Grand Wizard of the Knights of the Ku Klux Klan, who had ties to other white supremacist and neo-Nazi groups.
+Incumbent Republican Governor Buddy Roemer, who had switched from the Democratic to Republican Party during his term, ran for re-election to a second term but was eliminated in the first round of voting.

 Background

-In 1991 all elections in Louisiana—with the exception of U.S. presidential elections—followed a variation of the open primary system called the jungle primary.
-Candidates of any and all parties are listed on one ballot; voters need not limit themselves to the candidates of one party.
-Unless one candidate takes 50% or more of the vote in the first round, a run-off election is then held between the top two candidates, who may in fact be members of the same party.
+In 1991, all elections in Louisiana except U.S. presidential elections followed a variation of the open primary system called the jungle primary.
+Candidates of all parties are listed on one ballot; voters need not limit themselves to the candidates of one party.
+Unless one candidate takes 50% or more of the vote in the first round, a run-off election is then held between the top two candidates, who may be members of the same party.
 In this election, the first round of voting was held on October 19, 1991, and the runoff was held on November 16.
 In 1990, Duke mounted a campaign for the U.S. Senate, losing to incumbent Democrat J. Bennett Johnston.
 Leading Republicans repudiated Duke's candidacy, citing his history as a white supremacist.

-Abortive candidacies

 Public Service Commissioner Kathleen Blanco, a Democrat, announced her candidacy in May 1991.
 Edwards was not impressed by her entry.
 It was the first time in 40 years a woman had seriously run for Governor but Edwards surmised she would not get out of single digits.
 Blanco, who came from Acadiana, could have complicated Edwards' bid for a fourth term but after 100 days she suddenly withdrew and ran for Public Service Commissioner again.
+Blanco would later be elected governor in her own right in 2003.

 Meanwhile, Governor Roemer was facing a potential opponent for the Republican support who could have denied him major party support he needed to stave off Holloway and Duke.
 Another prominent party-switcher, Secretary of State Fox McKeithen, who withdrew from a 1990 U.S. Senate bid, actively explored a gubernatorial bid.
-His father, former Governor John McKeithen would prove to be a strong asset had he run, but in the end McKeithen figured that his time had come and gone and ran for reelection as Secretary of State.
+His father, former Governor John McKeithen, would prove to be a strong asset had he run, but in the end, McKeithen figured that his time had come and gone and ran for reelection as Secretary of State.